jupyter/enhancement-proposals/jupyter-handshaking/jupyter-handshaking.md

 Although this enhancement requires changing all the existing kernels, the impact should be limited.
 Indeed, most of the kernels are based on the kernel wrapper approach, or on xeus.

 Most of the clients are based on `jupyter_client`.
-Therefore, the changes should be limited to this repository only.
+Therefore, the changes should only be limited to this repository or external kernel provisioners.

 A transition period where clients and kernels support both mechanisms should allow kernels to gradually migrate to the new version of the protocol.
-The support of the handshaking pattern should be indicated in the kernelspec.
+Support for the handshaking pattern is indicated in the kernelspec via `kernel_protocol_version` as stated above.

 ## Relevant Resources (GitHub repositories, Issues, PRs)